-If you are seeking a London dry gin that makes a magnificent Martini, look no further than Martin Miller's Gin.
-It is one of the newer names in this tight market, yet in the almost two decades since its launch, it has quickly risen to the ranks of the best gins available.
+If you are seek a London dry gin that makes a magnificent martini, look no further than Martin Miller's Gin.
+It is one of the newer names in this tight market, having launched in 1999, yet it has quickly risen to the ranks of the best gins available.

 Martin Miller's is a modern take on traditional gin.
-It has that wonderful juniper dominance we look for in a London dry and it is perfectly balanced, crisp, clean and simply an extravagant gin.
+It has that wonderful juniper dominance of a London dry and it is perfectly balanced, crisp, clean and simply an extravagant gin.

-The price isn't half... bad either.
-It is competitive with other premium gins without going over the top to make it unattainable by the masses.
+The price isn't out of line with its competitors, either.
 This is a gin that you will want to save for your gin martinis and relish every sip as you enjoy a quality cocktail.

 Martin Miller's Westbourne Strength will be the next step in your exploration of this brand.
-This bottle is a little stronger at 45% ABV, which makes it another fantastic option for any gin cocktail you want to pour it in.
+This bottle is a little stronger at 45 percent ABV (90 proof), which makes it a fantastic option for any gin cocktail you want to pour it in.
 You will not lose any of that signature gin flavor with this option!

 Aviation American Gin

 The lovely part about Aviation is that it is so lovely.
-When you crack the bottle, you are greeted with a floral bouquet dominated by... lavender and backed up by a subtle spice.
-The juniper and citrus characteristic of gin is apparent but appear more as background elements in the taste.
+When you crack the bottle, you are greeted with a floral bouquet dominated by lavender and backed up by a subtle spice.
+The juniper and citrus characteristic of gin is apparent but both appear more as background elements.

 Aviation's choice of a rye base gives this gin a creamier mouthfeel than most gins.
-It is a gin that you can enjoy chilled on its own (great news for super dry Martini fans).
+It is a gin that you can enjoy chilled on its own, which is great news for super dry martini fans.

-Hendrick's is a completely different gin experience than every other bottle you can find.
-In fact, this bottle of gin made the bartending community rethink what gin is when it launched in 2001.
+Hendrick's Gin is a completely different gin experience than every other bottle you will find.
+It's another bottle that forced the bartending community to rethink what gin is when it launched in 2001.
 Along with Aviation, it helped define modern gin.

-Hendrick's will be the gin used to introduce vodka drinkers to this category.
-It is a light-flavored initiation because the juniper is far in the background.
-I recommend your first Hendrick's drink be a simple Gin & Tonic garnished with a cucumber slice.
+Hendrick's is a fantastic gin to introduce vodka drinkers to this category.
+The lighter flavor profile is a good initiation because the juniper is far in the background.
+For your first taste of Hendrick's, make it a simple gin and tonic garnished with a cucumber slice.

 Enjoy Hendrick's Gin in These Cocktails

-We've looked at modern gin, now it's time to go old-school and get a taste of two gin brands that have revived the oldest gin recipes in the world.
+It's time to go old school and get a taste of gin brands that have revived the oldest gin recipes in the world.
 We begin with the oldest of the two, genever.

 Sometimes called Dutch gin or Holland gin, genever is a sweetened style of gin that originated in the Netherlands.
-Today, it is only distilled there and in a few areas within that part of Europe.
-The biggest name in genever is Bols and it is one of the few brands that is available worldwide.
+Today, it is only distilled in that country and in neighboring areas of Europe.
+The biggest name in genever is Bols, and it is one of the few brands that is available worldwide.

-If you... have yet to taste genever, it is unlike any other gin you've had.
-It is as if a soft Scotch whiskey were married with gin and Bols' malty feel is a perfect example.
+If you have yet to taste genever, it is unlike any other gin you've had.
+This style of gin is as if a soft Scotch whisky were married with gin, and Bols' malty feel is a perfect example.
 Based on Lucas Bols' original recipe from 1820, it has a wonderful balance of sweet malt and subdued juniper and citrus.
 It is triple distilled using equal parts malt wine and neutral grain spirits that are infused with natural flavors.